 While Carnival had begun its Fun Ship 2.0 upgrades when the Carnival Magic was introduced, it was not until the Carnival Liberty emerged from her dry dock later that year that the Alchemy Bar was introduced.
 Ironically, Magic would not get her own version of the cocktail bar until a drydock in 2016.
 Over the years, the bar has been introduced to nearly every ship in the fleet and is already listed as “coming soon” to the Carnival Panorama, rolling out at the end of 2019.

 You can go to any bar on the ship for a drink.
 Part of what makes the Alchemy Bar so special is the experience it offers.
 But be warned: This is not a grab-n-go bar.
 You won’t find beer or daiquiri machines here.
 In fact, the majority of cocktails offered are likely to be things you’ve never heard of, sometimes made with ingredients you didn’t expect.
 The mixologists work with fresh-squeezed juices, handmade spirit infusions, and cordials to hand-craft each drink.
-As a result, you’re going to pay a little more for drinks here than you might elsewhere on board, averaging around $10.50 each (or $12 after 15% gratuity is added).
+As a result, you’re going to pay a little more for drinks here than you might elsewhere on board, averaging around $12 each (not including gratuity).
 On the plus side, the Cheers program is happily accepted, and these drinks are definitely worth the price.

 Read More: 5 Reasons to Visit Carnival’s Alchemy Bar